Haji Sudi

 Suudi Shabeele Omar, more commonly known as Haji Sudi (Xaaji Suudi Shabeel; 1858–1920) was one of the leaders behind the Somali Dervish movement.
 He was also the movement's right-hand man and chief lieutenant till its demise in 1920.
 He is described as the Mullah's right hand in the earlier days of his rise.
-He hailed from the Adan Madoba sub-clan of the Habr Je'lo clan.
+He hailed from the Adan Madoba, sub-clan of the Habr Je'lo (Isaaq).

 Overview

-Haji Sudi was born approximately around 1857 in what's now Somaliland before the arrival of European powers to the Horn of Africa.
+Haji Sudi was born approximately around 1857 in what's now Somaliland, before the arrival of European powers to the Horn of Africa.
 Nothing is known about his early life, but as most of the Somalis of his time his early life and youth was spent in the interior as a nomad.
-The nickname " Sudi" in Somali means hot tempered.
+The nickname "Sudi" in Somali means hot tempered.
 In Somali language the term means hot or scourging temperature an indication of his temperament.
 Haji Sudi's real name was Warsame Omar (according to the modern family descendants) but to the British he was known as Ahmed Warsama before the dervish.
 During his dervish years he was popular as Haji Sudi.